Optimizing Performance: Unveiling the Power of Performance Testing

 Types of Performance Testing

 Load Testing: Load testing involves putting the system under a specific workload to evaluate its behavior and performance.
 It aims to determine the system’s response time, throughput, and resource utilization under expected and peak loads.
-The test simulates concurrent user activities and measures the system’s ability to handle the load without performance degradation.
+The test simulates concurrent user and measures the system’s ability to handle the load without performance degradation.

 Stress Testing: Stress testing focuses on pushing the system to its limits and beyond to evaluate its robustness and stability.
 It tests the system’s performance under extreme conditions, such as high traffic, heavy data volumes, or limited system resources.
 The objective is to identify the breaking point of the system and observe how it recovers once the stress is removed.